 Read through for important tips and watch the video below.

 Every culture, and almost every household, has its own treasured potato salad recipe.
 Mine is this mustard dill potato salad.

 What I'm proposing here is not the traditional potato salad, mashed with mustard, pickles, and hard broiled eggs, this one gets a bright Mediterranean makeover.

-A healthier option that is packed with flavor, thanks to the addition of fresh herbs (dill and parsley); caper; and a little bit of chopped red onions.
+Like our Greek Potato Salad, it's a healthier option that swaps mayo for fresh flavor, thanks to the addition of fresh herbs (dill and parsley).
+Here, I add briny capers and a little bit of punchy chopped red onions.
 And you'll love the Dijon mustard dressing with good extra virgin olive oil and white wine vinegar.

 But there are many more ways to enjoy this potato salad.
 I can't wait for you to try it!